Top Themes

 6. TIME HORIZON

-• Short-term (Days/Weeks): Initial market reaction to the announcement, with potential volatility in defense stocks as investors assess winners and losers.
+- Short-Term (Days/Weeks): Initial market reaction to the announcement, with volatility in agricultural and related stocks.

 ---